inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

 - Minimal emphasis on reducing redundancy
 - Other notable approaches: Bill Inmon, Data Vauld

-KEY COMPONENTS: Fact and Dimension Tables
+KEY COMPONENTS: Fact and Dimension Tables<br>
 FACT TABLES
 - Contain measurements, metrics or facts corresponding to a business process
 - Fact tables are associated with action oriented **verbs** such as Sales, Orders etc.